Chicago union leaders OK plan to resume in-person class

 City officials argued that schools are safe with protocols in place.
 School leaders have touted a $100 million safety plan, including air purifiers in each classroom.
 Roughly 91% of staff are vaccinated and masks are required indoors.

-Union officials have argued the safety measures fall short and the district has botched testing and a database tracking infections.
+Union officials argued that the safety measures fell short and the district botched testing and a database tracking infections.

 This story has been corrected to show the mother of 15-year-old twins is called Cheri Warner, not Cherie.